The Present: CSS to Make a Big Move

 Examples abound of how current space limitations have increased the challenges of the important and already difficult work that CSS does in providing shelter and services for the unhoused.

-Development Manager Pujita, the longest-serving CSS staff member with more than 10 years in the organization, hasn’t had an office or a desk since before the COVID pandemic.
+Development Manager Pujita, the longest-serving CSS staff member with more than 10 years in the organization, hasn’t had an office or a desk since the COVID pandemic.
 Director of Philanthropy Heather Quaas-Annsa hasn’t had a desk in three years, and sometimes her personal passenger van has been used to store materials for development events.

 The five-person Service Navigation team has five desks in the small office at 1160 Grant, which also includes a “flex” desk sometimes used by the Human Resources or Facilities teams.
 In that space, which also serves as a corridor within the building, navigators try to meet clients, talk on the phone to service providers or clients, and attend online meetings, among other tasks.
 This, while also contending with noise from the outer office, just a thin wall away.
 “We have simply outgrown our once suitable spaces,” says Blake.